larytet/mcachego/README.md

 ## Usage

 The Cache API is a thin wrapper around Go map[int32]int32 and an expiration queue.
 The key is a 64 bits signed integer and data is unsafe.Pointer.
-When using "string" key the application is expected to employ it's own hash function.
-Open problem: How?

 See TestAddCustomType() for usage.